-Vaccine supply hinders expanding beyond 100 million shots goal, Biden health official says
+Vaccine supply hinders expanding beyond goal of 100 million shots, Biden health official says

 “We’re really hoping we’ll have more vaccine and that will increase the pace at which we can do the vaccinations,” she said.

 As officials push to ramp up inoculation efforts to help crush the pandemic, increasing understanding of coronavirus variants is also presenting a challenge.
-Anthony S. Fauci, the government’s senior infectious-disease expert and Biden’s chief medical adviser for the pandemic, said that based on British findings, he now believes the coronavirus strain first detected in the United Kingdom is more deadly and spreads faster.
+Anthony S. Fauci, the government’s senior infectious-disease expert and Biden’s chief medical adviser for the pandemic, said that based on British findings, he now believes the coronavirus variant first detected in the United Kingdom is more deadly and spreads faster.

 “We need to assume now what has been circulating dominantly in the U.K. does have an increase in what we call virulence to cause more damage, including death,” Fauci said on CBS News’s “Face the Nation.”

-On Saturday, the United States reported more than 1.3 million newly administered doses of coronavirus vaccines, the fifth day in a row the country has topped 1 million daily doses, according to data tracked by The Washington Post.
-That pace suggests the country already is on track to meet the Biden administration’s 100-day goal.
-The target was criticized by some who said it was unrealistic when Biden announced it in December, but it now seems less ambitious due to better manufacturing certainty and a ramped-up inoculation pace in the last days of the Trump administration.
+On Saturday, the United States reported more than 1.3 million newly administered doses of coronavirus vaccine, and the tally was more than 1.1 million by late Sunday afternoon, marking the sixth day in a row the country has topped 1 million daily doses.
+The pace suggests the nation is on track to meet the Biden administration’s 100-day goal.
+The target was criticized by some who said it was unrealistic when Biden announced it in December, but it now seems less ambitious because of better manufacturing certainty and a ramped-up inoculation pace in the last days of the Trump administration.

-Asked Thursday if his vaccination goal should be higher, Biden was defensive.
+Asked Thursday whether his vaccination goal should be higher, Biden was defensive.
 “When I announced it, you all said it’s not possible.
 Come on, give me a break, man.
 It’s a good start.”

-Biden officials have since stressed the 100 million figure is just their starting point, not a final goal.
+Biden officials have since stressed that the figure of 100 million is just their starting point, not a final goal.

-Speaking about the coronavirus strain now dominant in his country, British Prime Minister Boris Johnson said in a statement Friday that it “may be associated with a higher degree of mortality.”
+Speaking about the coronavirus variant now dominant in his country, British Prime Minister Boris Johnson said in a statement Friday that it “may be associated with a higher degree of mortality.”

 “We have every reason to believe them,” Fauci said Sunday of Johnson’s statement.
 He added: “We want to look at the data ourselves.”

-That U.K. variant of the virus is thought to be circulating at a relatively low level within the United States.
-The CDC warned less than two weeks ago that it is likely to become the dominant strain in this country within a couple of months.
+That variant of the virus is thought to be circulating at a relatively low level within the United States.
+The CDC warned less than two weeks ago that it is likely to become the dominant variant in this country within a couple of months.

-Fauci said the strain’s greater virulence “is likely, but we can’t say definitively,” because the United States has not been conducting enough genomic testing to pin down the strains of positive test results.
+Fauci said the mutation’s greater virulence “is likely, but we can’t say definitively” because the United States has not been conducting enough genomic testing.

 “There’s a lot of movement at the CDC to dramatically increase genomic surveillance,” he said.